Examples in the entropy theory of countable group actions: Combinations

 where the first supremum is over all sequences $\{\mu_n\}$ that locally-on-average converge to $\mu$ with respect to $(\Si,\cU)$.
 The definitions of {\bf local sofic entropy, local and empirical sofic entropy} and {\bf local and doubly-empirical sofic entropy} (denoted $h^{loc}_{\Si,\cU}(\cdot)$, $h^{le}_{\Si,\cU}(\cdot)$, $h^{lde}_{\Si,\cU}(\cdot)$) are similar.
 Local and empirical is abbreviated to {\bf le-} and local and doubly-empirical to {\bf lde-}.

 \begin{prop} The four notions of entropy defined above are measure-conjugacy invariants. \end{prop}

 \begin{proof}[Remarks on the proof] The fact that le- and lde-sofic entropy are measure-conjugacy invariants is proven in \cite{MR3542515}.
 The proof there generalizes to local-on-average and local sofic entropy.
 The main idea is that any factor map gives rise to a sequence of ``almost Lipschitz'' maps between model spaces.
-These maps essentially push-forward a sequence $\{\mu_n\}$ converging to $\mu$ to a new sequence $\{\nu_n\}$ converging to $\nu$ in such a way that the type of convergence is preserved. \end{proof} The uniform probability measure on $\Omega(\cO_n,\s_n)$ converges locally-on-average to $\mu$ whenever $\{\cO_n\}$ is a slowly decreasing sequence of weak* open neighborhoods of $\mu$.
+These maps essentially push-forward a sequence $\{\mu_n\}$ converging to $\mu$ to a new sequence $\{\nu_n\}$ converging to $\nu$ in such a way that the type of convergence is preserved. \end{proof} Any sequence $\{\mu_n\}$ of probability measures $\mu_n$ on $\Omega(\cO_n,\s_n)$ converges locally-on-average to $\mu$ whenever $\{\cO_n\}$ is a sequence of weak* open sets that decrease to $\mu$.
 Therefore sofic entropy lower bounds $h^{loc-avg}_{\Si,\cU}(\cdot)$.
 On the other hand, the increasing strength of the notions of convergence imply

 \begin{prop} Let $\G \cc^T (X,\mu)$ be a pmp action. \begin{itemize} \item If $T$ is ergodic then $h_{\Si,\cU,\mu}(T) = h^{loc-avg}_{\Si,\cU, \mu}(T)$. \item If $T$ is ergodic then any sequence $\{\mu_n\}$ that locally converges to $\mu$ must also le-converge to $\mu$.
 So $h^{loc}_{\Si,\cU, \mu}(T) = h^{le}_{\Si,\cU, \mu}(T)$. \item If $T$ is weakly mixing then any sequence $\{\mu_n\}$ that locally converges to $\mu$ must also lde-converge to $\mu$.
 So $h^{loc}_{\Si,\cU, \mu}(T) = h^{le}_{\Si,\cU, \mu}(T)=h^{lde}_{\Si,\cU, \mu}(T)$. \end{itemize} \end{prop}